Recreational Therapy (RCTH)

 RCTH 5311.
 Conceptual and Contemporary Issues in Recreational Therapy.
 3 Credit Hours.

 This course examines conceptual, theoretical, and practical issues associated with the organization and delivery of RT services.
-It uses a combination of lectures, readings, and oral and written exercises through which students reflect on and develop informed positions on core values and beliefs that support the profession.
-Students develop a plan of action for ongoing professional development during the academic program and beyond.
+It uses a combination of readings and oral and written exercises through which students reflect on and develop informed positions on core values and beliefs that support the profession.

 Repeatability: This course may not be repeated for additional credits.